 The perfect souvenir: bath bombs from Fairhope Soap Company!
 Everything in the store is bright and colorful with fresh, clean scents.

 The Fairhope Pier is surrounded by a beautiful park with walking and biking trails along the water.
 Festivals and events are held here throughout the year.

-We loved the Palmetto Cottage, an AirBNB find, which is located on a main road but with easy access to everything in Fairhope.
+We loved the Palmetto Cottage, a VRBO find, which is located on a main road but with easy access to everything in Fairhope.
 We drove everyplace, but had the weather been nicer we would have enjoyed walking the neighborhoods.
 It’s a few minutes drive from downtown.
 The comfortable cottage had cute decorations and a bottle of Prosecco in the fridge to welcome us!

 Fairhope is a fun spot for a weekend away with friends – the downtown is picturesque, the Pier is stunning.
 This is a laidback foodie destination, and a short drive to sandy white beaches for a day trip.
 Happy travels, friends!